SoftBank cell functions down for several hours in Japan

-TOKYO (AP) — Some users of SoftBank cellphones had problems calling and text messaging for several hours in Japan.
+TOKYO (AP) — Some users of SoftBank cellphones had problems calling and text messaging for several hours in Japan on Thursday ahead of the company's IPO which is set to be among the world's biggest at about $21 billion.

-SoftBank Corp. spokesman Naomasa Suzuki said the problems started early Thursday afternoon and were gradually being fixed.
-He said they were caused by a mechanical problem in the 4G telecommunications systems.
+The mobile service's problems started in the early afternoon and were gradually being fixed, according to SoftBank Corp. spokesman Naomasa Suzuki.

+He said they were caused by a mechanical problem in Softbank's 4G telecommunications systems.
 In some cases, the 3G network services automatically kicked in.

 SoftBank is a top cell-service provider in Japan, with some 40 million users.